PragmaticCoding/PragmaticCoding.github.io/_posts/2024-04-15-more-beginner-mistakes.md

 The `bottom` region gets an exit `Button` created through a builder/factory method and put in an `HBox` so that it too can be centred.

-The `centre` region gets a `StackPane` with two "boxes" created through builder methods and then modified with something called `showWhen`.
+The `center` region gets a `StackPane` with two "boxes" created through builder methods and then modified with something called `showWhen`.
 We'll look at `showWhen` later, but those builder methods now...

 ## The buttonBox() Method